Make it your rule, not a conjecture.

-Simply system is not Architected to not-expand and users are fast to expand in numbers.
+Simply system was not Architected to not-expand and users are fast to expand in numbers.
 Very soon, Sys X performance drops seriously and users are angry, and users are leaving.
 Paying visitors will always leave the party first.
 ROI inevitably suffers.
-That is the min ROI curve on the diagram.
-It is by now very difficult to keep Sys “X” in the business.
+That is the bottom ROI curve on the diagram.
+And it is by now very difficult to keep Sys “X” in the business.

 While, in parallel, the other Sys “Z” was pricier to start with.
 Architects insisted on 3QF focus, from day 0.
 But in this case, they were listened to.
 Inevitably System “Z” was not that quick to the market as the competitor’s Sys “X”.

 Focus on 3QF and inevitable testing focus were the imperatives.
-System “Z” was released later and it was also more expensive than “X”.
+System “Z” was released a bit later and it was also more expensive than “X”.
 ROI immediately dipped in the short run.
-But then people started talking as this System was obviously very fast and resilient, on its own and also when compared to competing Sys X.
+But then people started talking about good experiences, as this System was obviously very fast and resilient, on its own but also when compared to competing Sys X.

-A number of Sys Z, paying users has rapidly grown.
-But this time resilience and scalability were architected, designed and implemented from the beginning.
+The number of Sys Z, paying users has rapidly grown.
+Resilience and scalability were architected, designed, and implemented from the beginning.
 Increasing the capacity of system “Z”, was easy and painless and cheap and easy to administer and monitor.
-Users were happy and even more of them came, especially disappointed ones flocking over from Sys “X”.
+Users were happy and even more of them came, especially disappointed users flocking over from Sys “X”.

 And all of a sudden Sys “Z” owners have arrived at the point where ROI curve started heading forever upwards.
 Since then System “Z” has grown even more and is still in the business, and still returning handsomely what was invested in it.